-Auxiliary Description: Various Commands: , Typing a comma (",") repeats the command issued from the previous command line.
+Auxiliary Description: Various Commands: 1 Typing a comma (",") repeats the command issued from the previous command line.
 This is very helpful when examining the value at a certain address over time, such as the CE DRAM address for the temperature. / The slash ("/") is useful to separate comments from commands when sending macro text files via the serial interface.
 All characters in a line after the slash are ignored.

-6.5 Calibration Commands
+4.5 Calibration Commands

 Using the precision source method, the user provides a precision voltage and precision current load to the device for calibration.
-The 6613_PSU_1+1S_URT_v1_00 firmware provides commands to calibrate the measurement units.
+The 6613_OMU_2+2S_URT_v100 firmware provides commands to calibrate the measurement units.
 For linear current sensors, such as current shunt, no phase calibration is necessary.

 There are two types of calibration commands.
 The first type provides complete calibration.
-The second group, called atomic calibration commands, provides calibration for individual portions of the IC.
+The second group, called atomic calibration commands, provides calibration for individual energy measurement parameters of the IC.

-6.5.1 Complete Calibration Command ("Single Command Calibration")
+4.5.1 Complete Calibration Commands ("Single Command Calibration")